Mahfouz Ould al-Walid: War on Terror

-It is believed that the American invasion of Afghanistan following the September 11 attacks by bin Laden actually drove al-Walid away from al-Qaeda and that he and a number of other discontent former members moved to the south to avoid connection with the ongoing fight.
+It is believed that the American invasion of Afghanistan following the September 11 attacks by Bin Laden actually drove al-Walid away from al-Qaeda and that he and a number of other discontented former members moved to the south to avoid connection with the ongoing fight.
+He was said to be opposed to the attacks both because he feared that the Americans would respond with force, but also because he felt that killing American civilians could not be justified on religious grounds.

-The United States accused him of entering Iraq again in an attempt to get Hussein to negotiate but stated that he was rebuffed on the same terms as his first visit.
-He was reported killed twice, the second time following a January 8, 2002 airstrike in Zawar Kili, outside of Khost.
+The United States accused him of entering Iraq again in an attempt to get Saddam Hussein to negotiate but stated that he was rebuffed on the same terms as his first visit.
+He was reported killed twice, the second time following a January 8, 2002, airstrike in Zawar Kili, outside of Khost.

 When Shadi Abdellah was arrested in 2002, he cooperated with authorities, but suggested that Abu Musab al-Zarqawi and Osama bin Laden were not as closely linked as previously believed, in large part because al-Zarqawi disagreed with many of the sentiments put forward by al-Walid for al-Qaeda.

-Zawahiri continues to speak positively of the role al-Walid played in encouraging Pan-Islamic peace and cooperation.
+Zawahiri continued to speak positively of the role al-Walid played in encouraging Pan-Islamic peace and cooperation.

-Libyan Islamist Nomam Benotman also indicated in a letter to bin Laden that he, al-Walid, and Al Qaeda security official Abu Muhammad al-Zayat opposed the 9/11 attacks.
+Libyan Islamist Nomam Benothman also indicated in a letter to Bin Laden that he, al-Walid, and Al Qaeda security official Abu Muhammad al-Zayat opposed the 9/11 attacks.

-In the 2008 Chilean book El Norte de Africa en la Intriga de al Qaeda, author Carlos Saldivia suggested that al-Walid was also involved in the 2003 Casablanca bombings.
+In the 2008 Chilean book El Norte de Africa en la Intriga de al Qaeda, author Carlos Saldivia suggested that al-Walid was involved in the 2003 Casablanca bombings.